DamianK/quickflask/README.md

 # QuickFlask
 This is my Flask quick start template.
-Its based on https://github.com/bittobennichan/flask-quickstart/ but updated to Flask version 3.0.2.
+Its based on https://github.com/bittobennichan/flask-quickstart/ but instead of Flask v1.x it is updated to Flask version 3.0.2.

-It is a minimal boilerplate/template for starting your new Flask project.
+It is a boilerplate/template for starting your new Flask project.
 I'm planning to add other things like bootstrap and probably and admin panel.

 ## How to install